nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 ## How Can I Use Spaced Repetition

+First and foremost, the key behind spaced repetition is *regular work*.
+The exact details of how you use it matter less than dedicating time to it every day, every other day, or every week.
+Someone using hastily written flashcards in a shoebox every day will get better results than someone using state-of-the-art algorithms and impeccable cards every month.

 ### Implementations

 Spaced repetition is fairly easy (and fun!) to implement by yourself if you know some programming.